- Create a 2048-bit RSA public/private key pair.

 - To work around a variety of problems with Referer headers, use the new Referrer Policy standard.

-Because search engines are migrating to HTTPS, in the future you are likely see more Referer headers when you migrate to HTTPS.
+Because search engines are migrating to HTTPS, in the future, you are likely to see more Referer headers when you migrate to HTTPS.

 Site operators that monetize their site by showing ads want to make sure that